BraneShop/BraneShop.github.io/src/posts/Non-Technical-But-Detailed-Explanation-Of-Our-Business-Card-Designs.md

 designed by me, in the programming language [Haskell](https://www.haskell.org/).

-I was inspired by this image (unfortunately I'm unable to find any details on the original artist):
+I was _heavily_ inspired by this image (unfortunately I'm unable to find any details on the original artist):

 <center>